 Don Louque, III

 Don Louque, a 18-year resident of Winchester, is currently Director of Business Development, Clutch, Inc. He is a graduate of Virginia Tech with a degree in Marketing and Communications.
 He is active with several nonprofits and boards and currently serves as the vice president, marketing for the Boy Scouts of America, Shenandoah Area Council and is assistant scoutmaster for Boy Scouts of America, Troop 45.
 He is active with the Winchester Rotary where he is the former President, Current Committee Chair for Public Relations and member of the Golf Committee.

 John H. Tyson is a retired bio-tech executive with more than 40 years experience in medical device, pharmaceutical and biological systems development and operations.
 During 25 years as a member of this community he has served on numerous nonprofit boards and state advisory councils.
 Currently, he is an active member of the Winchester Rotary Club, serves as Secretary of the Our Health Board, and is President of the Winchester Day Preschool Board.

 John Willingham is Market President at Wells Fargo in Winchester and Managing Director at Stoneridge Capital, LLC.
-He has served on City Council for the City of Winchester since January 2009, and is the current Council President.
+He has served on City Council for the City of Winchester since January 2009, and was Council President from 2013-2017.
 He serves on the finance committee of Valley Health and as chairman of the Winchester Frederick County Metropolitan Planning Organization.
 He graduated from Virginia Tech where he doubled majored in Accounting and Finance.

 Mary Anne Biggs